bernardoenock/project_management_enock/server/README.md

 bun start
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Data and Deploy view

-This project have a Client, if you wants just look check this link:
+This project have a Client

 If you wants to run local, run the Server with the [Client](../client) too.

-You can run, with single cmd: `npm start`
+You can run, with single cmd: `npm run start`

 [Check](../)